Social Work (BASW) Online Frequently Asked Questions (FAQ)

 - You must have successfully completed an Associate’s Degree OR have at least 60 transferable college credits

 - You must complete the required pre-requisite courses, SOWK 102 and SOWK 203.

-- After applying, you must send in copies of all transcripts from any higher education institutions previously attended.
+- After applying, you must send in copies of all official transcripts from any higher education institutions previously attended.

 **Please note that since this is a degree completion program, students who have already completed another full Bachelor's degree are not eligible for this program.